IPSAS v/s IFRS Know the Major Differences

 5. No-Exchange Transactions

 IPSAS has established no-exchange transactions that encompass public-sector-specific standards.
 IPSAS 23 covers revenues arising from taxes, grants, fines, and levies.
+IFRS has no such standards as it believes that such transactions are not required for private sector entities.

 There are certainly many other minor differences between these two reporting frameworks.
 However, we have highlighted the ones that are most commonly known and discussed.
 Understanding the differences between IPSAS and IFRS accounting standards, as mentioned above, can help professionals in acknowledging and successfully assimilating their functions at their workplace.